iosifidisvasileios/Fairness-Aware-Ensemble-Framework/README.md

 i.e., java -jar FairnessAwareEnsemble CrossFoldEvaluation LR adult-gender /home/directory/adult.arff

 So far the code supports only weka instances thus arff files.
-Also, default parameters such as favored and deprived popoulations and target class have been initialised in CrossFoldEvaluation class.
+Also, default parameters such as favored and deprived popoulations and target class have been initialised in CrossFoldEvaluation class for specific datasets such as adult-census, adult-census-kdd, dutch-census and propublica.